blairdev1023/reddit-nut-meter/README.md

 ### Cleaning

 Using regex, most of the punctuation was stripped from the comments and several contractions were translated.
 One noteworthy bit of punctuation that was kept was the use of triple parentheses.
 In white nationalist groups, the use of triple parentheses around a name or group of people is a way to tell other forum-goers that this person is a jew.
 [Example 1](https://www.reddit.com/r/PoliticalHumor/comments/6h8nnb/the_muslim_ban/dixede1/?context=3), [Example 2 (title)](https://www.reddit.com/r/WhiteRights/comments/5auxfm/who_opened_the_borders_jews_plotted_and/).

+### Vectorizing

+This part has to do with transforming the words in the comment into numbers a computer can interpret.
+This was done with two competing methods.
+Each of the two vectorizers were used in different topic modeling algorithms.